-Hello there and welcome to Babé Crochet!
-In 2015 the company began under the name Babay Fay and after some life changing events which called for new intentions and aspirations, it was rebranded and relaunched in June 2019.
+Hello there and welcome to babé Crochet!
+In 2015 the company began under the name Babay Fay and after some life changing events which called for new intentions and aspirations, it was rebranded babé Crochet and relaunched in June 2019.

-My name is Isabelle Mounet and I'm the owner and designer of BC.
-I recently made my new home in the peaceful sealant of Littlehampton, on the English South coast.
+My name is Isabelle Mounet and I'm the inventor, owner and designer of the Izzy Crochet Hat Templates.

 I grew up in a small farming village of Dordogne in the French South West, moving to the South of England in my early 20s to self-improve and develop.
 I quickly realised that Great Britain was where I wanted to live and grow.

-My mother passed onto me her love for all things yarn and my father his “There is no problems but only solutions” type of attitude.
+My mother passed onto me her love for many crafts involving threads, fabrics and yarns and my father his “There are no problems, only solutions” type of attitude.
 I would like to think that both their teachings and values led me to invent the Izzy Crochet Hat Templates and create babé crochet co.